Khadiijatu/morse-geometry-ct/README.md

 This is a self-contained, interactive visual essay exploring the conceptual and mathematical bridge between:

-- **Morse-Smale gradient flow theory** — specifically, the stratified structure of stable and unstable manifold closures, as studied in the author's MSc thesis (Aix-Marseille University, 2020, supervisor: Prof. D. J. A. Trotman)
+- **Morse-Smale gradient flow theory**, specifically, the stratified structure of stable and unstable manifold closures, as studied in the author's MSc thesis (Aix-Marseille University, 2020, supervisor: Prof. D. J. A. Trotman)
-- **Neural CT image reconstruction** — specifically, Implicit Neural Representations and the geometry of their optimization landscapes
+- **Neural CT image reconstruction**, specifically, Implicit Neural Representations and the geometry of their optimization landscapes

 The essay is a companion to two papers in preparation: